 The Australian Government may also use and disclose information about grant applicants and grant recipients under the Program in any other Australian Government business or function.
-This includes giving information to the Australian Taxation Office for compliance purposes and the contact details of successful organisations to the Minister for the Arts and other Members of Parliament.
+This includes giving information to the Australian Taxation Office for compliance purposes and the contact details of successful organisations to the Minister for the Arts, or nominated delegate, and other Members of Parliament.